 Intense depression can cause physical pain as well as insomnia and anxiety.
 But you can get through this.
 Depending on the severity of depression -- and its persistence, it may be best for you to seek professional help.

-These self help recommendations are not a substitute for professional medical attention, though they may help you relieve symptoms.
+These self-help recommendations for depression are not a substitute for professional medical attention, though they may help you relieve symptoms.

 People often think that in order to fight depression or anxiety they need to make drastic life changes.
 But small changes can have a big impact on how you feel.

-If you want self help for depression here are some things that you can do:
+If you want self help for depression techniques, here are some things that you can do:

 Sarah B., wife of a veteran whose husband was deployed overseas says: “Just getting out of bed each day was a struggle.
 But I found that writing in a journal every morning before I got out of bed helped me overcome anxiety and get out of bed.”